Air Cooling Systems Revisited

 While purists dismiss air cooling as the past, we feel there is still much scope to develop and refine solutions.
 After all, the biggest air-cooled ICE engines push out 110 PS (82 kW), and we have not seen the BMW R-nine-T overheating much.
 Fairly large ICE engines, with adequate cooling fins protruding into the air stream, run fine at high speeds.

-If we draw parallel, the best solution is to optimize air cooling for the battery.
-Various solutions have been worked on, especially for E2Ws in the lower performance bands - think ICE equivalents a little higher than 125cc.
+If we draw a parallel, the best solution is to optimize air cooling for the battery.
+Various solutions have been worked on, especially for E2Ws in the lower performance bands – think ICE equivalents a little higher than 125cc.

 In the last few weeks, we have seen some interesting design proposals from various sides.